dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

 Second you need to update TFT firmware(Skip this step if already updated):

-  1. Download [TFT Firmware](https://github.com/dgtaheno/artillery-Genius/blob/main/SD%20TFT%20update.zip) for Artillery Genius
+  1. Download [TFT Firmware](https://github.com/dgtaheno/artillery-Genius/blob/main/SD%20TFT%20update.zip) for Artillery Genius/X1.
-  2. Copy the contents of [TFT Firmware](https://github.com/dgtaheno/artillery-Genius/blob/main/SD%20TFT%20update.zip) for Artillery Genius folder in the root of the SD Card
+  2. Copy the contents of [TFT Firmware](https://github.com/dgtaheno/artillery-Genius/blob/main/SD%20TFT%20update.zip) for Artillery Genius/X1 folder in the root of the SD Card.
   3. Plug your SD Card in your printer
   4. Start the printer and wait for the flashing process to finish.